“Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have. But do

 As believers, the worst thing we can do is attack people for their beliefs or act like a know-it-all jerk toward those who are still learning the basics of Christ crucified.
 Sometimes, even when we know we’re right, the best thing we can do is respond softly or be quiet in response to hateful remarks.
 No matter if those remarks are coming from contentious unbelievers or legalistic Christians we decide how we’ll react.

-Regrettably, there are even some people who’ve become legalistic about the New Covenant.
+Regrettably, there are even some who’ve become legalistic about the New Covenant.
 Information, information, information–“Shut up and listen,” disguised by a delicate tone, is all they want to give others.
 Refusing to express any type of vulnerability or relatability, their attitude is, “These are the facts, deal with it.
 I have no interest in what you think.
 I’m right.
 You’re wrong.
 Here’s why.”

-Others have become bodyguards for pastors who act like their role model in the pulpit is the Wizard of Oz.
+Some have become bodyguards for pastors who act like their role model in the pulpit is the Wizard of Oz.
 “He’s my hero!” they bark.

 “I thought Jesus was your hero?”

 “Don’t worry about me.
 Get in line and learn what you need to learn.
-Don’t ever post, write, or say anything which sounds like my hero.
+Don’t ever post, write, or say anything that sounds like my hero.
 God’s grace affords me to tell you this.
 You’ll only hear from me when I want something from you or when I need to correct your theology, and it will be via text or messenger.
 I’m not calling you.”